PERSUE-Lab-ASU/cse467/about.md

 1. You should start thinking about the final project very soon and form a team with those who have similar interests.
 2. We will discuss some project ideas in the class as examples of interesting topics.
 3. You may find ideas for possible project topics by “glancing ahead” at the course’s topics for future weeks.
-If some topic seems interesting but you are not very familiar with it, talk to the instructor or the TAs.
+If a topic seems interesting but you are not very familiar with it, talk to the instructor or the TAs.